csc-training/hpc-python/docs/03-cython.md

 # Summary

 - External libraries can be interfaced in various ways
-- cffi provides easy interfacing to C libraries
+- CFFI provides easy interfacing to C libraries
     - System libraries and user libraries
     - Python can take care of some datatype conversions